-When a memory configuration error is detected at system startup time, the following message is displayed on the system console:
+When a memory configuration error is detected at system start-up time, the following message is displayed on the system console:

-MEMORY CONFIGURATION ERROR XX BLOCK YY MEMORY ERROR RECORDING DISABLED xx contains one of the following codes:
+MEMORY CONFIGURATION ERROR XX BLOCK YY MEMORY ERROR RECORDING DISABLED contains one of the following codes:

-- Ol indicates error occurred during initial clearing of error logger status bits. - 02 indicates error occurred during verification of controller address range. - 03 indicates error occurred during verification of memory interleaving. - UN indicates memory error recording was specified at sysgen but the MCONFIG.OBJ file was not included in sysgen.
-Occurs only on systems generated using the configuration utility program (CUP) R06. - yy specifies the memory block where the error was detected.
+- Ol indicates an error occurred during initial clearing of error logger status bits. - 02 indicates an error occurred during verification of controller address range. - 03 indicates an error occurred during verification of memory interleaving. - UN indicates memory error recording was specified at sysgen but the MCONFIG.OBJ file was not included in sysgen.
+This code occurs only on systems generated by using the configuration utility program (CUP) R06. - yy specifies the memory block where the error was detected.

-Errors 01, 02, or 03 can result from improper specification of physical memory at sysgen time or a hardware malfunction.
+Errors 01, 02 or 03 can result from improper specification of physical memory at sysgen time or a hardware malfunction.
 If an error occurs, check the memory configuration statements used at sysgen; if no incorrect statements are present, check the hardware using the appropriate hardware diagnostic.